 Apo Island is accessible from Dumaguete City.
 If you’re going to join a package tour, transportation is usually already covered via a private jeep.

 If you want to do it DIY and commute, here are the directions:

 - From anywhere in Dumaguete City, ride a tricycle to Siaton.

 - Ride a jeepney to Malapatay, Zamboanguita.

-- Walk toward the port.
-You can also look for other joiners in a boat.
+- Walk toward the port and rent a boat to Apo Island.
+You can also look for other joiners to share costs with you.

 Where to stay in Apo Island